kiseta/selenium-mocha/README.md

 ## Install Browser Drivers

-* Check the version of your Browser
+* Check the version of your Browser.
-* Download compatible browser driver i.e [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+* Download compatible browser driver i.e [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-* Extract the chromedriver.exe to the local directory, i.e. C:/Tools
+* Extract the chromedriver.exe to the local directory, i.e. C:/Tools.
-* Add C:/Tools to the PATH variable (Environment Variable)
+* Add C:/Tools to the PATH variable (Environment Variable) - this step may require restart.
 * Verify the chromedriver.exe binary works by running the following command in a command prompt or terminal window:

 ```shell